This is the

 See places: French food and cuisine, Alsace

-See foods and dishes: faisan à la bohémienne, gavage
+See foods and dishes: faisan à la bohémienne, foie gras, gavage